Antellach – The Forge

 What started as a simple expansion of space ultimately led to creating a home away from home for Fiona.
 A place where she could create freely and fully relax and be herself.
 For her perspective on the entire process please check out her blog.

 If you’re looking to expand the space of your home we’d love to hear from you.
-We offer different styles, colours, and heating and cooling solutions to make sure you’re happy with your new space year round.
+We offer different styles, colours, and heating and cooling solutions to make sure you’re happy with your new studio year round.
 Get in touch, or explore our gallery for more design inspiration.